freedomofpress/securedrop-protocol/docs/wip-protocol-0.3.md

 - Still for discussion: Message (plaintext) structure.
 Includes at minimum the pubkeys needed for replies, but could also include NR key/identifier (avoid cross-instance replays), additional application-level metadata.
 - "Clue" (output of DH agreement) needs to be exposed by whatever primitives library we are using.
 - Error-handling/robust implementation details omitted for clarity for now
+- Of note: In one-shot/unidirectional dead-drop mode, the source could avoid attaching their public keys used for replies, improving deniability.

 ### Fetch/delete

 - Fuzzy message expiry planned for messages on server (vs one-time delivery, sending a message to the server upon read, or any other mechanisms).
 This contrasts with the Tamarin model in progres where one-time message delivery is modeled.
 - Some discussion about issuing one fetch request (one ID per request) vs fetching multiple IDs at once.
 For now assume one fetch request is one message ID.
 - The ephemeral key used by the sender to generate the Clue isn't included anywhere or bound to the ciphertext at all; in previous designs it was the message ephemeral pubkey.
 EthZ says it is by design that nothing can link the key to the message; however, is it worth considering identifying the key _inside_ the message ciphertext (eg a key hash)?

-\*\*\*: In a unidirectional dead-drop mode, attaching these PQ keys could be avoided, since they are only used for replies.